 Step 2: Efficiency as the basis

 Working more efficiently, and with that saving on costs, is of course what you are looking for.
 Try to keep that in mind.
 Time and costs you want to spend on the best possible care for your patients.
 If you want to automate your data, where is the most efficiency to be gained?
 Is it possible to integrate multiple processes in one system so data can be found and processed quickly in one place?
-Think of an Enterprise Asset Management (EAM) system in which you can register both the medical, technical management of your assets and your facilities and safety processes.
+Think of Enterprise Asset Management (EAM) software in which you can register both the medical, technical management of your assets and your facilities and safety processes.